 Historically, Torpedo Boats played the role of a Fast Attack Craft (see above) - a small, lighter craft capable of destroying slower Battleships.
 However, for the Standard Sci-fi fleet any size of ship will do for a Torpedo Boat.

-Normally unarmed encase of prison revolts but normally escorted to prevent break-outs from outside forces.
+Normally unarmed in case of prison revolts but also escorted to prevent break-outs from outside forces.
 Prison ships are rare in military settings but will normally occur in settings with Casual Interstellar Travel.

 The Spaceborne equivalent to the BFG, the Space Gun is a ship (usually of the smaller classes, but some can be the size of a Battleship, Dreadnought, or even Space Station) that consists of a command bridge, the biggest weapon they could find (up to, but not always, a Wave Motion Gun), the engines to move it around, and little else.
 Space Guns are usually Glass Cannons that add to the overall firepower of a fleet due to their ability to punch well above their weight, but are otherwise vulnerable and have to be screened by fighters and other ships.